 - the network fee account for L2 resources, which include the computation, storage, and other burdens L2 nodes must bare to service the tx

-The L1 component is the product of the tx's estimated contribution to its batch's size — computed using Brotli on the tx by itself — and the L2's view of the L1 data price, a value which dynamically adjusts over time to ensure the batch-poster is ultimately fairly compensated.
+The L1 component is the product of the transaction's estimated contribution to its batch's size — computed using Brotli on the transaction by itself — and the L2's view of the L1 data price, a value which dynamically adjusts over time to ensure the batch-poster is ultimately fairly compensated.
 For details, see L1 Pricing.